 Note that we are dealing with actual extraction in the relevant cases, as confirmed by their island-sensitivity.
-Thus, the presence of an adjunct island (the because clause) between the extracted APs and the remnant NPs causes ungrammaticality in (84).
+Thus, the presence of an adjunct island between the extracted APs and the remnant NPs causes ungrammaticality in (84).

-(84)\Crvena, bijeli i šareni je otišao zato što su se meni suknja, kaput i šešir dopali. red white and colorful is left because are self me.DAT dress coat and hat pleased
+(84) Crvena, bijeli i šareni je otišao zato što su se meni suknja, kaput i šešir dopali. red white and colorful is left because are self me{DAT} dress coat and hat pleased 'He left because I liked a red dress, white coat, and colorful hat.'